Vosges: Geology

 From a geological point of view, a graben at the beginning of the Paleogene period caused the formation of Alsace and the uplift of the bedrock plates of the Vosges, in eastern France, and those in the Black Forest, in Germany.
 From a scientific view, the Vosges Mountains are not mountains as such, but rather the western edge of the unfinished Alsatian graben, stretching continuously as part of the larger Tertiary formations.
 Erosive glacial action was the primary catalyst for development of the highland massif feature.

 The Vosges in their southern and central parts are called the Hautes Vosges.
-These consist of a large Carboniferous mountain eroded just before the Permian Period with gneiss, granites, porphyritic masses or other volcanic intrusions.
+These consist of a large Carboniferous mountain eroded just before the Permian period with gneiss, granites, porphyritic masses or other volcanic intrusions.
 The north, south and west parts are less eroded by glaciers, and here Vosges Triassic and Permian red sandstone remains are found in large beds.
 The grès vosgien (a French name for a Triassic rose sandstone) are embedded sometimes up to more than 500 m in thickness.
 The Lower Vosges in the north are dislocated plates of various sandstones, ranging from 300 to 600 m high.

-The Vosges are very similar to the corresponding range of the Black Forest across the Rhine since both lie within the same degrees of latitude, have similar geological formations and are characterized by forests on their lower slopes, above which are open pastures and rounded summits of a rather uniform altitude.
+The Vosges are very similar to the corresponding range of the Black Forest across the Rhine since both lie within the same degrees of latitude, have similar geological formations and are characterised by forests on their lower slopes, above which are open pastures and rounded summits of a rather uniform altitude.
 Both areas exhibit steeper slopes towards the Rhine and a more gradual descent on the other side.
 Both the Vosges and the Black Forest were formed by isostatic uplift in response to the opening of the Rhine Graben, a major extensional basin.
 When such basins form, the thinning of the crust causes uplift immediately adjacent to the basin, decreasing with distance from the basin.
 Thus, the highest range of peaks rises immediately adjacent to the basin and increasingly lower mountains rise further from the basin.